wombleton/gitlaw-nz/acts/G/Government Superannuation Fund Act 1956.md

 ##### 96 Offences

-*   Every person commits an offence and shall be liable on summary conviction to a fine not exceeding $200 or to imprisonment for a term not exceeding 12 months who for the purpose of obtaining any payment or benefit or avoiding any obligation for himself or for any other person under this Act makes any false statement to or otherwise misleads or attempts to mislead any person concerned in the administration of this Act or any other person whomsoever.
+*   Every person commits an offence and shall be liable on conviction to a fine not exceeding $200 or to imprisonment for a term not exceeding 12 months who for the purpose of obtaining any payment or benefit or avoiding any obligation for himself or for any other person under this Act makes any false statement to or otherwise misleads or attempts to mislead any person concerned in the administration of this Act or any other person whomsoever.

     Compare: 1947 No 57 s 87

+    Section 96: amended, on 1 July 2013, by [section 413][737] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 97 Regulations